geniusyield/smart-order-router/README.md

   will arbitrage the orders to get tokens of the `currencyAsset`.
 Each token must be written with the format policyId.hexTokenName.
 For convenience, scanning ADAs can be done by writing lovelace or the empty string.
 The multi-asset order book is built using this list.
+- `lovelaceWarningThreshold`, denotes lovelace value.
+If bot's balance is below this threshold, log with warning severity is made.
+- `priceProvider` (optional) is used to configure price provider which is used to obtain ADA price for a token.
+Currently two price providers are supported.
+  - To use [Maestro's OHLCV](https://docs.gomaestro.org/cardano/dex-and-pair-ohlc) endpoint, example configuration is provided below, `resolution` & `dex` field correspond directly to underlying Maestro endpoint:
+    ```json
+    "priceProvider": {
+      "tag": "maestro",
+      "contents": {
+        "apiKey": "YOUR_API_KEY",
+        "resolution": "15m",
+        "dex": "minswap"
+      }
+    }
+    ```
+  - To use [TapTools's prices](https://openapi.taptools.io/#tag/Market-Tokens/paths/~1token~1prices/post) endpoint, example configuration is provided below.
+Note that when using TapTools price provider, SOR does single request to obtain price information for multiple tokens when required as underlying endpoint supports price fetch for multiple assets in a single API call.
+Whereas for Maestro, request is made per individual token.
+    ```json
+    "priceProvider": {
+      "tag": "tapTools",
+      "contents": {
+        "apiKey": "YOUR_API_KEY"
+      }
+    }
+    ```
+- `tokenInfos` (optional) is used to provide token's registered off-chain metadata.
+Since prices provided by providers utilise "display" units which is independent of underlying blockchain ledger, we require information such as token's registered decimal places to obtain lovelace value per token's indivisible unit.

+> [!NOTE]
+> See [_How bot assesses profitability_](#how-bot-assesses-profitability) section on how fields of `tokenInfos` & `priceProvider` are used to assess profitability.

 #### Creating Signing Key